Sun-Lab-NBB/ataraxis-communication-interface/README.md

 #### Starting and stopping logging
 Until the DataLogger is started through its `start()` method, the log entries will be buffered in the multiprocessing queue, which uses the host-computer’s RAM.
-To avoid running out of buffer space, **make sure** the DataLogger's `start()` method ois called before calling the `start()` method of any MicroControllerInterface class.
-Once all sources using the same DataLogger have finished their runtime, call the `stop` method to end log saving and then call the `compress_logs()` method to compress all individual `.npy` entries into an `.npz` archive.
-Compressing the logs is essential for being able to parse logged module data for further analysis.
+To avoid running out of buffer space, **make sure** the DataLogger's `start()` method is called before calling the `start()` method of any MicroControllerInterface class.
+Once all sources using the same DataLogger have finished their runtime, call the `stop()` method to end log saving and then call the `compress_logs()` method to compress all individual `.npy` entries into an `.npz` archive.
+Compressing the logs is required to later parse logged module data for further analysis.

 #### Reading custom module data from logs
-ModuleInterface exposes the `extract_logged_data()` that allows parsing received ModuleState and ModuleData messages from the compressed '.npz' archives.
-Currently, the method only works with messages that use 'event' byte-codes greater than 51 and only with messages sent by custom hardware module implementations.
+ModuleInterface exposes the `extract_logged_data()` method that allows parsing received ModuleState and ModuleData messages from compressed '.npz' archives.
+Currently, the method only works with messages that use 'event' byte-codes greater than 51 and only with messages sent by custom hardware module classes (children of base Module class).

 ### Custom Module Interfaces
 For this library an interface is a class that contains the logic for sending the command and parameter data to the